richardatval/www.yesproject.org/privacy.md

 1. To process special categories of your personal data (e.g. data concerning your health, ethnicity, biometric data)
 2. To send you marketing emails

+**To fulfil any legal or statutory obligations**

+1. We will send your personal data to legal or statutory bodies where the law requires we do so.

 ### What we collect

 We collect the data which we need in order to successfully deliver and report on our services: